 With our economy in such shambles, desperate people are making hasty and reckless financial decisions.
-This includes pawning your car, creating unmanageable debt and turning to loan shark companies for help.
+This includes pawning your car, creating unmanageable debt and turning to loan-sharks for help.

-By signing up, you have just agreed to their Terms and Conditions – which already come ticked the moment you enter Loan Finder SA’s website.
+By signing up, you have probably, and unknowingly, just agreed to their Terms and Conditions.

-Loan Finder SA states that they ‘even serve those who may have a poor credit rating, defaults, or garnishee orders that can result from divorce, illness or death.’
+Loan Finder SA, at the time, stated that they ‘even serve those who may have a poor credit rating, defaults, or garnishee orders that can result from divorce, illness or death.’

 ‘Sorry’, they say, ‘we couldn’t find you a loan.’